hapax/hapax.github.io/assets/form.md

 And given the reverence which which philosophers hold the considered ontological verdicts of science, it's worth asking: what does science really tell us about the universe?
 What sorts of objects are necessary for explanation?
-Does explanation go only downwards, or upwards, or can it go sideways?
+Does explanation go only upwards, or can it go downwards or sideways?
 Is there evidence for eliminativism?
 What has explanation to do with existence anyway?
 This post hopefully adds a dash of novelty, modern physics, and